-Students who maintain a grade point average of at least a 2.75 may have the opportunity to participate in a Management Career Focus and gain experiential education by completing a co-op in their area of interest.
-Options are also available for foreign travel through the study abroad program.
+Students who maintain a grade point average of at least a 3.0 may have the opportunity to participate in a Management Career Focus and gain experiential education by completing a co-op in their area of interest.
+Options are also available for foreign travel through the term abroad program.
+All co-ops and summer terms abroad must be approved by the chair of the Department of Management.